Adjunct professor: Europe

 In Portugal, the designation professor adjunto implies stable full-time employment in a polytechnic university.

-Notably, in countries such as Argentina and Brazil, a similar designation, professor adjunto, also implies stable employment.
-The same term used in Argentina and Brazil refers to a non-tenured position in parts of Spain.
+In parts of Spain, the term professor adjunto refers to a non-tenured position.

-In Hungary, there exists a similar term adjunktus, as well as adiunkt in Poland.
+In Hungary, there exists a similar term adjunktus, as well as adiunkt in Poland, although only the term is similar, as adjunktus in Hungarian means full-time employed assistant professor, not a bona fide lecturer.

-In Finland, the Docents' Union of Finland and the Finnish Ministry of Education recommend the term adjunct professor or associate professor in English as a translation of the title of docent.
+In Finland, the Docents' Union of Finland recommend the term adjunct professor or associate professor in English as a translation of the title of docent.
+However, the official translation used by the universities granting the title is "Title of Docent".
 A docentship should be regarded as an educational title not connected with the employment rank as such, rather an assurance of the level of expertise, to enable the person to advance further in their academic career.
 The rank of a docent entitles scientists to be principal investigators, lead research groups, and act as the supervisors of doctoral students.

 Some universities in The Netherlands have adjunct professors, where the title applies to the highest ranking variant of associate professor, thus having quite a distinct interpretation from the American use of the term.

+In Italy, the term adjunct professor is used to translate the title of Professore a contratto.

+In France, the term adjunct professor refers to “Chargé de cours”.

+In Germany, the term adjunct professor translates to the title of außerplanmäßiger Professor and is abbreviated apl.
+Prof.